DomarTester/Uos_api_tests/README.md

 ```

 ## 🔧 Configuration
-Edit the .env file with your UniFi (UOS) details.
+Create and edit the .env file with your UniFi (UOS) details.
 Use the '.env.sample' file as a template.

 ## ▶️ Run Tests
 Basic Run